BethKidd/Plant-Narrative-1/Group_Project/README.md

 license="CC BY-SA 3.0">

 ###
-The *Melaleuca* genus was identified in 1750 by Carl Linnaeus based on observations of specimens collected by the earlier German-born botanist Georg Eberhard Rumphius (1627-1702) on the Indonesian Maluku Islands in the 1660s, during his employment with the Dutch East India Company.
-Famed as “the Pliny of the Indies,” Rumphius’ botanical work, *Herbarium Amboinense* (1741), was published decades posthumously against all odds—despite the author’s acquired blindness late in life (as shown in the frontispiece portrait), the loss of his library and earliest manuscript draft to a fire, and a subsequent loss of a completed manuscript in a shipwreck.[^12]
+In 1750, Swedish botanist Carl Linnaeus (1707-1778) identified the genus and named it *Melaleuca*- taken from the Greek "mélas" (black) and "leukós" (white) using observations of specimens collected by German-born botanist and (famed as the Pliny of the Indies) Georg Eberhard Rumphius (1627-1702) on the Indonesian Maluku Islands in the 1660s, during his employment with the Dutch East India Company.
+Rumphius’ botanical work, *Herbarium Amboinense* was published in 1741- posthumously and against all odds, given his blindness late in life (as shown in the frontispiece portrait), the loss of his library and earliest manuscript draft to a fire, and a subsequent loss of a completed manuscript in a shipwreck.[^12]
 <param ve-entity eid="Q1043">
 <param ve-entity eid="Q61439">
 <param ve-entity eid="Q3827">